 Is Panama part of Central America?
 On a map it obviously is.
 But actually, it’s not that simple.
 This article explains why Panama is traditionally set slightly apart from its Central American neighbors to the north.

-But not so fast.
-In geographic terms, Panama is part of Central America, sure.
+Not so fast, though.
+In geographic terms, Panama is part of Central America, sure

 But what about in historic or cultural terms?